GabrielMoreau/winsoft-main/check-withsecurehotfixes/README.md

 Please note that WithSecure is a proprietary antivirus software and is in no way opensource.
 Only this script is free.
-It returns **0** in case of **success** (no error), the **number of uninstalled hotfixes bits** in the event of a hotfixe error. and **1024** if the WithSecure software is **not installed**.
+It returns **0** in case of **success** (no error), the **number of uninstalled hotfixes bits** in the event of a hotfixe error, and **1024** if the WithSecure software is **not installed**.
+The error code tells you which hotfixes have not been applied (see example below).
 The hotfixes error mapping table is very simple:

  | Hotfixe              | Bit |